Top 5 Ways to Enjoy the Art of Wellness in Madison

 Learn more about the programs and visiting exhibitions happening now at Steffen Thomas Museum of Art.

-Madison’s Old Cemetery is what many consider our small town’s oldest public art museum.
-Works from stone carvers and craftsmen from all over the world utilize a variety of materials including marble, slate, granite, cast iron, and bronze.
+Madison’s Old Cemetery is what many consider this small town’s oldest public art museum.
+Here, works from stone carvers and craftsmen from all over the world utilize a variety of materials including marble, slate, granite, cast iron, and bronze.

 Russian born sculptor, Robert E. Launitz, also known as the “father of monumental art in America,” Irishman, Michael Muldoon & Co, and Edwin Greble’s Philadelphia Steam Marble Works are just a few of the nearly two dozen known artisans to have contributed to this site of early Madisonian history.
 Learn more about these works of art from the Madison Cemetery Stewardship Commission and plan a stop on your next visit to see the masterpieces in person.